-EDF Energy’s customers rated it fair on bill accuracy and clarity, customer service and digital tools.
-On these, it ranks the same as competitors such as British Gas and SSE.
-In fact, British Gas scored identically on all aspects we asked customers about.
+On these last three measures it ranks the same as competitors British Gas, Eon and SSE.
+In fact, British Gas and Eon scored identically on all aspects we asked customers about.

 EDF Energy customers were not positive about its value for money, for which it achieved a poor two-star rating.
-While British Gas, Npower and Scottish Power also got two stars, Eon and SSE gained three stars.
-The highest-scoring providers managed four stars.
+While British Gas and Eon also got two stars, SSE, Scottish Power and Npower achieved just one.
+The highest-scoring provider managed five stars.

 EDF Energy has some cheaper deals, but they're not usually among the cheapest on the market.
-Its out-of-contract tariff costs the maximum permitted under Ofgem's price cap, which limits how much energy suppliers can charge per unit of gas or electricity, although it has also launched a tariff priced 2.5% below the price cap.
+Its out-of-contract tariff costs the maximum permitted under Ofgem's price cap, which limits how much energy suppliers can charge per unit of gas or electricity.

-According to published complaints data, EDF Energy had one of the higher levels of complaints per 1,000 customers in the first half of 2019.
-It received 20 or more complaints per 1,000 customers.
-Some firms received fewer than one complaint from the same number of customers.
+According to published complaints data, EDF Energy had a fairly high level of complaints per 1,000 customers in the first half of 2020.
+It received more than 17 complaints per 1,000 customers.
+Some firms received fewer than three complaints from the same number of customers.

-It managed to resolve more than 50% of them on the same or next working day, although other firms managed more.
+It managed to resolve 57% of them on the same or next working day.
+The best firms managed 90% or more.

-Pros: Good if you want low-carbon nuclear power, customers say it handles complaints well
+Pros: Good if you want low-carbon nuclear power

 Cons: Customers don’t consider it good value; fairly slow to pick up the phone